-- An issuer qualifying as an emerging growth company ("EGC") at the time of its IPO is treated differently from other publicly-traded companies and enjoys limited compensation disclosure - Exempt from say-on-pay, say-on-frequency and say-on-golden parachute shareholder votes; - Exempt from pay ratio disclosure; - Exempt from having to file a CD&A within its proxy statement; - The NEO determination is limited to the CEO and two other executive officers; - The only required tabular disclosure is the Summary Compensation Table, the Outstanding Equity Awards Table, and the Director Compensation Table - An issuer will retain EGC status until the earlier of: - The last day of the issuer's fiscal year that contains the 5th anniversary of the issuer's IPO, - The last day of the first fiscal year in which the issuer has annual gross revenues of \$1.07bb or more, - The date the issuer becomes a large accelerated filer, and - The date the issuer issued more than \$1bb in non-convertible debt during the preceding 3-year period
+- An issuer qualifying as an emerging growth company ("EGC") at the time of its IPO is treated differently from other publicly-traded companies and such issuer enjoys limited compensation disclosure.
+Benefits of EGC status include: - Exempt from say-on-pay, say-on-frequency and say-on-golden parachute shareholder votes; - Exempt from pay ratio disclosure; - Exempt from pay v. performance disclosure; - Exempt from having to file a CD&A within its proxy statement; - The NEO determination is limited to only the CEO and two other executive officers; - The only required tabular disclosure is the Summary Compensation Table, the Outstanding Equity Awards Table, and the Director Compensation Table - An issuer will retain EGC status until the earlier of: - The last day of the issuer's fiscal year that contains the 5th anniversary of the issuer's IPO, - The last day of the first fiscal year in which the issuer has annual gross revenues of \$1.235bb or more (reflecting the SEC's September 9, 2022 inflation adjustments that are mandated by the Jumpstart Our Business Startups Act) - The date the issuer becomes a large accelerated filer, and - The date the issuer issued more than \$1bb in non-convertible debt during the preceding 3-year period